Sreyeesh/python-note-taking-cli/README.md

 - Category:
  python main.py view_category "Category"
 ## Testing
+ manual testing or pytest or unittest can be used

 ## FAQ
+   This is for the course for students to learn

 ## Contributing

 We welcome contributions!
 Fork this repository, create a feature branch, and open a pull request.

 ## License
+  We will address the licence later when we discuss things